hande-qmc/hande/documentation/developers_guide/developers_guide.rst

              2 files changed, 14 insertions(+), 25 deletions(-)

         [master]$ git diff origin/master

+    The blank output from this indicates we're at origin/master.

     I'm going to merge the branch bug_fix/rdm_init.
 Crucially we use the --no-ff flag to ensure that the merge creates a commit on master; this keeps the